Spring Semester Tuition Due

 To create an FSA ID for a parent or spouse contributor without a Social Security number, follow the instructions linked in the Resources section above.

 You can create an FSA ID at any time.
-It is recommended that you create it a week or two before you start filling out the FAFSA to give you time to verify your FSA ID and make sure that it is working properly.
+It is recommended that you create it a week or two before you start filling out the Free Application for Federal Student Aid (FAFSA®) to give you time to verify your FSA ID and make sure that it is working properly.

 Yes.
 Each contributor must have a unique phone number or email address for the multi-factor authentication used to access the system.